 Hello, Namaste, What’s up, Kaise Ho!

-In case you weren’t aware at this point: I, dear readers, am Indian-American (not American Indian, you’re not the first to ask).
+I, dear readers, am Indian-American (not American Indian, you’re not the first to ask).
 I was born in New York, but go back to India every year to visit distant family and make sure that those cultural connections (and linguistic connections) are still there.
 I assure you, my life is as exciting as it sounds.

 Now, most of what you know about Indian culture may be gathered from various sources: Bollywood movies, some Jay-Z songs, countless YouTube videos (particularly Superwoman), The Simpsons, a few news articles, some literature, maybe some cultural classes in university, an Indian friend here or there who invites you to his sister’s best friend’s brother-in-law’s cousin’s wedding…the list goes on.